polatory/ScalFMM/Addons/BenchEfficiency/scalfmm.md

 * BLAS/LAPACK (The configure of ScalFMM is different if the MKL is used or not, but with the MKL it is recommended to set environment variable `MKLROOT`)
 * CUDA (>= 7) and `CUDA_PATH` must be set.
 In our case, `CUDA_PATH=/usr/local/cuda-7.5/`
 * __Optional__ Vite (from `sudo apt-get install vite` or see [http://vite.gforge.inria.fr/download.php](http://vite.gforge.inria.fr/download.php))
+*  __Optional__ Qt5 library to be able to change the colors of the execution traces in order to visualize the different FMM operators

 > Some installations of CUDA does not have libcuda file.
 > In this case, one needs to create a link : `sudo ln /usr/local/cuda-7.5/lib64/libcudart.so /usr/local/cuda-7.5/lib64/libcuda.so`